tonioloewald/bindinator.js/docs/angular.md

 The Angular documentation argues that `ngIf` is justified because it's cheaper in resources to exclude DOM elements that aren't needed and put them in when they are.
+(Versus, say, putting them in and hiding/showing them -- the `b8r` way.)
 This manifests in HTML comments appearing *everywhere* in the DOM as placeholders.
 (I assume the Angular runtime has to keep links to them to know where to put the conditional elements when needed.)